luau-lang/luau/rfcs/syntax-nil-forgiving-operator.md

 When we get the `!` token, we will wrap the expression that we have into a new AstExprNonNilAssertion node.

-This operator doesn't have any impact on the run-time behavior of the program, it will only change the type of the expression in the typechecker.
+This operator doesn't have any impact on the run-time behavior of the program, it will only affect the type of the expression in the typechecker.

 ---
 While parsing an assignment expression starts with a *primaryexp*, it performs a check that it has an l-value based on a fixed set of AstNode types.